-3. At the time of initial appointment and at each reappointment, the term of the appointment and the responsibilities of the nontenure-track faculty member shall be clearly defined in the appointment letter signed by the appointing authority.
-In the case of faculty continuing on multiple year appointments, the Dean annually shall provide the faculty member with a letter outlining the faculty member's assignments and responsibilities for the coming year.
-The responsibilities as specified in the foregoing appointment and annual letters shall be used as the primary criteria by which to evaluate the faculty member's performance and eligibility for reappointment, promotion and merit.
-If the responsibilities of a nontenure-track faculty member were changed during the previous year, it will be documented in their annual report and acknowledged by the department chair.

-faculty 4 Nontenure-track members who have appointments continuing into the next academic year shall meet with the Dean or the Dean's designee to discuss the faculty member's performance in meeting their responsibilities in the current year.
-Such performance evaluation meetings shall take place no later than March 15.
-Evaluations shall be based on multiple measures of performance and accomplishment in relation to the type of appointment.
-A written summary of the performance evaluation shall be provided to the faculty member and placed in the individual's official personnel file.
-A performance evaluation meeting pursuant to this section will not constitute a reappointment or promise of continued appointment.
+- b.
+The committee will submit their recommendations for initial appointment to the Chair. - 3.
+At the time of initial appointment and at each reappointment, the term of the appointment and the responsibilities of the nontenure-track faculty member shall be clearly defined in the appointment letter signed by the appointing authority or otherwise provided to the faculty member in writing before the start of the appointment.
+Faculty continuing on multiple vear appointments will receive а written communication outlining the faculty member's assignments and responsibilities for the coming year if different than what was stated in the appointment letter. - 4.
+The responsibilities identified to the faculty member in writing shall be used as the primary criteria by which to evaluate the member's faculty performance and eligibility for reappointment, promotion and merit.
+If the Dean or designee seeks to substantially change the responsibilities mid-year, the faculty member will be notified in writing.
+If the responsibilities of a nontenure-track faculty member were changed during the course of the year, it will be documented in the faculty member's annual report. - 5.
+Nontenure-track faculty members who have appointments continuing into the next academic year shall meet with the Dean or the Dean's designee to discuss the faculty member's performance in meeting their responsibilities in the current year.
+Such performance evaluation meetings shall take place no later than April 30.
+Evaluations shall be based on multiple measures of performance and accomplishment in relation to the type of appointment. А written summary of the performance evaluation shall be provided to the faculty member and placed in the individual's official personnel file.
+A performance evaluation meeting or other discussion pursuant to this section will not constitute a reappointment or promise of continued appointment.
+All initial and reappointment decisions are in the sole discretion of Temple.

-5. Nontenure-track faculty may be hired initially on a series of single year contracts for three (3) years.
-Faculty members who receive a satisfactory evaluation following completion of their third year will receive multi-year appointments.
-Faculty members who have been satisfactorily employed as nontenure-track faculty for more than three (3) years and who are subsequently appointed only for a single year will receive a letter of explanation from the chair with a copy to the Dean and the Office of the Provost.
-Faculty members who have been employed by the university as nontenure-track faculty for six (6) consecutive years or more will receive appointments of three (3) years or longer.
-Faculty members who have been satisfactorily employed as nontenure-track faculty for six (6) years or more and who are subsequently appointed for less than three (3) years or less than their prior contract length will receive a letter of explanation from the chair with a copy to the Dean and the Office of the Provost that will document the reasons for the reduced length of the contract.
-This paragraph does not apply to NTT research faculty funded predominantly or wholly on external grants.
+6. Nontenure-track faculty may be hired initially on a series of single year contracts for three (3) years.
+Faculty members who receive a satisfactory evaluation following completion of their third year will receive appointments, multi-year except as provided in this paragraph, if they are reappointed.
+Faculty members who have been satisfactorily employed as nontenuretrack faculty for more than three (3) consecutive years and who are subsequently appointed only for a single year will receive a written explanation.
+Faculty members who have been employed by the university as nontenure-track faculty for six (6) consecutive years or more will receive appointments of three (3) years or longer, except as provided in this paragraph, if they are reappointed.
+Faculty members who have been satisfactorily employed as nontenure-track faculty for six (6) years or more and who are subsequently appointed for less than three (3) years or fewer years than their prior contract length will receive a written explanation of the reasons for the reduced length of the contract.
+This paragraph does not apply to nontenure-track research faculty funded predominantly or wholly on external grants.

-C. Appointment Termination and Notice of Non-Renewal

-1. For full-time nontenure-track faculty employed for three (3) consecutive years or less in one of the classifications described in this Article (Section A.1 above), whose letters of appointment include a termination date, the appointment shall end at the termination date without further notice.
-Full-time nontenuretrack faculty employed for more than three (3) but less than five (5) consecutive years shall be given written notice of renewal at least three (3) months prior to the expiration of their contract.
+- C. Appointment Termination and Notice of Non-Renewal - 1.
+Full-time nontenure-track faculty employed in one of the classifications described in this Article (Section A.1 above) for less than three (3) consecutive years will have their appointments end at the termination date in their letter of appointment if not given notice of renewal. - 2.
+Full-time nontenure-track faculty employed for three (3) to five (5) consecutive years shall be given written notice of renewal or non-renewal at least four (4) months prior to the termination date in their letter of appointment.